mohamedtechturf/Discord-Broadcast-Bot/README.md

 * `errors.json`: Structured registry tracking internal automation exceptions.
 * If you find any bugs, feel free to open an [issue](../../issues).

+# ⚠️ DISCLAIMER

+Running automated broadcasting bots can easily violate Discord’s Terms of Service (ToS) and get your developer tokens or account permanently banned for spamming.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.